electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/_index.md

 ---
 title: EV Battery technology
-linktitle: Battery
+linktitle: EV Batteries
-description: All you ever need to know about battery technology in general and specific the batteries  used in all-electric Audis.
+description: The battery in all-electric cars is one of the most important parts in an EV.
+This technology article goes through the different aspects.
 weight: 2
 ---